Don’t Let Outages Erode Your Trust in the Cloud

 Transparency builds trust

-AWS has been open about its global dependencies and has worked since its December 2021 outage to reduce single points of failure.
+AWS, for example, has been open about its global dependencies and has worked since its December 2021 outage to reduce single points of failure.
 The October 2025 incident was completely confined to US-East-1, showing progress in fault isolation.
 This transparency gives CIOs actionable data for risk management instead of leaving them guessing.

 Avoid multicloud complexity unless your regulators demand it